+ICE M2121: E-Commerce

-ICE M2021: E-Commerce 75 Marks [70% Exam, 20% Quizzes/Class Tests, 10% Attendance] 3 Credits, 3 Hours/week, Lectures: 39, Exam time: 3 hours
+75 Marks [70% Exam, 20% Quizzes/Class Tests, 10% Attendance] 3 Credits, 3 Hours/week, Lectures: 39, Exam time: 3 hours

-Duonoquicito ICE4221 ICE4141 Prerequisite : ICE4221, ICE4141 Courses Course Objectives : The aim of this course is to present and discuss concepts and challenges of e-commerce and e-business, including a balanced coverage of both the technical and the management (operational, tactical and strategic) aspects of successful e-business.
+Prerequisite : ICE4221, ICE4241 Courses , Course Objectives • The aim of this course is to present and discuss concepts and challenges of e-commerce and e-business, including a balanced coverage of both the technical and the management (operational, tactical and strategic) aspects of successful e-business.
 It covers business strategies, and technologies involved in the design and deployment of e-commerce business on the internet and World Wide Web.
-Course Learning : After successfully complete this course, students will be able to: Outcomes (CLOs) • CLO-1: State the basic concepts of e-commerce and e-business, Outcomes (CLOS) = including presentation and discussion of the strategies and technologies involved.
+Course Learning : After successfully complete this course, students will be able to: Outcomes (CLOs)CLO-1: State the basic concer including presentation and technologies involved.CLO-2: Discuss and explain conducting e-commerce over the CLO-3: Choosing modern comperspective of the internet and on CLO-4: Analyzed the relative e of e-commerce according to orgation of the cloperation of the c CLO-1: State the basic concepts of e-commerce and e-business, including presentation and discussion of the strategies and technologies involved.
 CLO-2: Discuss and explain theoretical and practical issues of conducting e-commerce over the internet and the Web.
 CLO-3: Choosing modern computing infrastructures from the perspective of the internet and organizations.
 CLO-4: Analyzed the relative existing technology and future growth of e-commerce according to organization goal.
-CLO-5: Design and develop the Web for prospective e-commerce business Assessment : Total mark of the course is distributed as: 70% Examination, 20% Methods Quizzes/Class Tests, and 10% Attendance.
+CLO-5: Design and develop the Web for prospective e-commerce business

+Assessment : Total mark of the course is distributed as: 70% Examination, 20% Methods Quizzes/Class Tests, and 10% Attendance.
 Students should be asked to answer SIX questions out of EIGHT taking not more than THREE from each section.